QutEcoacoustics/audio-analysis/docs/faq.md

 ## What effect does chunk size have on data?

-For acoustic event recognition, typically boundary effects are the only effect that are affected by chunk-size choice.
+For acoustic event recognition, typically only boundary effects are affected by chunk-size choice.
-That is, if an acoustic event occurs is clipped by either the start or end of the chunk, and is now only a partial vocalization, a typical event recognizer may not detect it.
+That is, if an acoustic event occurs and is clipped by by either the start or end of the one-minute chunk, then it is now only a "partial vocalisation".
+A typical event recognizer may not detect such "partial vocalisations".

 For acoustic indices, from a theoretical point of view, chunk-size has the same kinds of issues as the choice of FFT frame length in speech processing.
 Because an FFT assumes signal stationarity, one chooses a frame length over which the spectral content in the signal of interest is approximately constant.
 In the case of acoustic indices, one chooses an index calculation duration which captures